 Volunteer action is a hallmark of our organization, rooted in the belief that a small group of dedicated individuals can make a positive difference in the lives of our youth.
-To recognize the outstanding dedication and commitment of elite PYAC volunteers & supporters, our Board is very excited to unveil our “Promise Builders: Wall of Fame” program.
+To recognize the outstanding dedication and commitment of elite PYAC volunteers and supporters, our board is very excited to continue our “Promise Builders: Wall of Fame” program.
 Each year our board will assume the daunting task of evaluating all of our supporters and selecting a “Promise Builder” of the year.
 A “Promise Builder” is a person or business that best exemplifies an unwavering desire to make a positive difference in the lives of the youth in our community.

 2017 Promise Builder: Ken elwer

 In 2001, Ken came to Philomath as the new Chief of Police.
 Barely a year later, he became a member of PYAC's Board of Directors, where he stayed until 2015 -- the same year he retired from the Philomath Police Department.
-Ken brought a level of professionalism and stability to PYAC.
+Ken continually brought a level of professionalism and stability to PYAC.
 As a law enforcement officer, Ken saw the need for programs, such as PYAC, in helping deter crime among youth.
 During his time with PYAC, he was a valuable asset.

 2016 Promise Builder: Steven Kearsley

 After retirement, Steve couldn't help but stay involved in our community.
 Steve was a member of PYAC's "Building on Promise" campaign committee, which served to build our current facilities.
 Steve joined our board in 2001 and served faithfully until 2013.
 During that time, he was fully committed to our mission and believed in leading by example.
 While his family's financial generosity always went above and beyond, his most important contribution was his willingness to roll up his sleeves and help our organization in any way we needed.